kasia-omm/art-sea/README.md

 **Persona 2** - Birthday party organiser for partner, friend, parent, children where the birthday is round such as  18th, 21st,30th, 40th, 50th, 60th, 70th, etc. They are looking for party with a twist where the group will spend quality time together, making a piece of art and craft and have fun by possibly destroying it in the Craft and Destroy Room.
 Suitable for non-drinkers, creative people or those that prefer non-physical activities.
 Quality time with their party is more important than going out.
 They are looking for package with meal - allow partner discounts for local restaurant.<br>

-**Persona 3** - Stag and Hen party oraniser, typically brother, sister of best friend.
+**Persona 3** - Stag and Hen party organiser, typically brother, sister of best friend.
 They are looking for a fun, different stag or hen party with the emphasis on the party rather than craft.
 They would like to incorporate typical symbolic part of the stag and hen party in their package.<br>

 **Persona 4** - Person that was assigned a task of organising a corporate social event with a difference.
 They were given budget per person and number of people to attend the event.<br>